nymtech/nym/documentation/operators/src/nodes/setup.md

           Print help
 -->

-The Wireguard flags currently have limited functionality, with `--wireguard-enabled` being the most relevant, enabling or disabling wireguard functionality.
+The Wireguard flags currently have limited functionality, **do not enable Wireguard** just yet.

 #### Flags Summary